nrjdalal/next-to-start/README.md

 # Migrate from Next.js App Router to TanStack Start (Basics)

-This guide will help you migrate your Next.js App Router application to TanStack Start.

 ## Uninstall Next.js

 Uninstall Next.js and remove existing configuration files.